 - The weight of the seat can affect how tightly the base is installed.
 A seemingly tight base may move more than 1″ once the seat is attached, which forces you to remove the seat and reinstall the base in an attempt to get it even tighter.

-Summary: The Graco Smart Seat retails for around $299 and is a great concept that will probably appeal to many consumers.
+Summary: The Graco Smart Seat retails for around $299 and is a great concept.
 As with any seat, the Smart Seat has pros and cons that should be considered before deciding if this CR will be right for your situation.
 I love the 40 lb rear-facing weight limit and the ability to use the seat in the rear-facing position with the headrest extended slightly beyond the shell.
 I also appreciate the 65 lb forward-facing weight limit and the tall top harness slots that should allow most children to use the harness until they are old enough and mature enough (generally over 5 years old) to use the seat in booster mode.
 From my limited experience with 2 different kids, it appears that the Smart Seat in booster mode will provide good belt fit for many children.
-The weight, mass and amount of room the Smart Seat requires in the rear-facing position are likely to be the big deterrents for parents and advocates but overall, I’m happy to welcome this new-comer to the market.
+The weight, mass and amount of room the Smart Seat requires in the rear-facing position are likely to be the big deterrents for parents but overall, I’m happy to welcome this new-comer to the market.